hacl-star/hacl-star/README.md

 # Makefile

-By default, you have to select what you want to `make`:
+By default, you have to select what you want: type `make` to get more information:
 ```
 HACL* Makefile:
 - 'make build' will generate a shared library from the hacl-c snapshot (no verification)